kushagarr/aws-eventbridge-cron/README.md

 ## What’s here

 - Parsers for individual cron fields used by EventBridge (minutes, hours, day-of-month, day-of-week, months, years) with evaluation helpers for valid value lists.
+- Parser and evaluator for EventBridge rate expressions that produce validated `NominalDiffTime` durations.
 - Property-based test suite that exercises nominal and edge-case inputs drawn from the [AWS EventBridge cron expression documentation][aws-docs].
 - Library code compiled with GHC2021 and warnings enabled by default.